pivandm/amex_project/README.md

 Piiashev Ivan:
+All files are in the folder named after me.
-Piiashev_Ivan.ipynb my final file for xGboost, LightGBM, preprocessing for catboost and catboost attempt were also done by me.
+Piiashev_Ivan.ipynb my final file for xGboost, LightGBM, preprocessing for catboost and catboost attempt were are my Catboost files.

 Shutov Alexey: